destroyedlolo/Domestik/Majordome/50_Electricity/README.md

 #### Producer
 - `ProdCounter.topic` Production counter
-- `ProdCounter.lua` Every 5 minutes, feed the database if the counters changed
+- `ProdCounter.lua` Every 5 minutes, feed the database if the counters changed.
+As we need to insert 2 keys, we need to run the SQL query ourself.

 ### Consumer Power's